 There are different forms of social sector organizations in India like Trust, Society and Section 8 companies.
-There is no single regulatory body for these organisations as they are governed under the Act as per their registration which is described in Table 1.1 below.
+There is no single regulatory body for these organisations as they are governed under different legislations as per their registration as described in Table 1.1 below.
 This implies that their accounting and reporting requirements also vary.